Fremantle (company): Fremantle International

 The first incarnation of Fremantle was founded in 1952 by Paul Talbot as Fremantle Overseas Radio and Television and later renamed as Fremantle International in 1958, named after the city in Western Australia.
 It was involved in the production of television series, movies, and specials from 1964 to 1994 and owned game show formats from Mark Goodson-Bill Todman Productions, Stewart Television, Barry & Enright Productions, Kline and Friends, Hatos-Hall Productions, Merv Griffin Productions, Heatter-Quigley Productions, and Chuck Barris Productions internationally.

 In 1976, Australian executive Richard Becker, of Becker Entertainment was made head of the Australian operation of Fremantle International Productions, and a year later integrated its operations with R.A.
 Becker's production arm (later Becker Entertainment) to license out its title library.
+Two years later, it begin handling global representation of the shows by Goodson-Todman Productions, the largest game show producer and expanded to other producers.

 By the 1980s, Fremantle had become the largest producer of game shows in Europe.
 In 1989, The Interpublic Group of Companies bought a 49% minority interest in Fremantle International.
 On 20 May 1991, Interpublic Group increased its ownership stake in Fremantle International to 80%, with Paul Talbot retaining a 20% holding in the company.

 Interpublic Group agreed to sell assets of Fremantle International to All American Communications Inc. for $63 million in cash and stock on 7 July 1994.
 All American acquired Fremantle International in August.
 Paul Talbot continued to own The Fremantle Corporation, the international distributor of All American's Baywatch and other programs until his death in 2005, and the company's assets were later acquired by Canadian-based Kaleidoscope Entertainment in June 2006.
 All American Fremantle International managed and distributed Mark Goodson Productions' game show formats worldwide.
 In 1998, All American Television and All-American Fremantle International were renamed Pearson Television North America and Pearson Television Licensing, and operated under those names until being renamed in 2001.